Chasing Truth: Chapter 24

 Mari didn’t know what to say.
-Her biological father was finally in front of her and the questions she’d had for years suddenly went quiet.
-She floundered searching for something to ease them into conversation but her mind kept coming up blank.
+Her biological father was finally in front of her and the questions that had clamored around in her head for years suddenly went quiet.
+She floundered, searching for something to ease them into conversation.
+Her mind kept coming up blank.

 “Let’s walk the beach.”

 She glanced up at him, surprised by the suggestion.

 “I didn’t visit, but I kept up with you.
 I don’t want this to be any harder than it already is and if being on the beach will make it easier, I don’t have a problem with sand in my shoes.”

 That was how Mari found herself dragging her feet through the sands of the shore with her father walking alongside her.
 He surprised her once more when he’d followed her example and taken his shoes off before they started to walk.
 She lifted her face to the sky, closing her eyes and inhaling deeply.
 He was right.
 Being out on the beach made it easier.
 She opened her eyes.

 “So I’m guessing there’s a reason you have a live shadow.”

 There were a million more important questions on her mind, but they had time to get to those.
 This didn’t stick in her throat and make her second guess herself.